Joseph Bell (engineer): RMS Titanic

-On the night of 14 April, shortly before the Titanic hit the iceberg, the engine crew received an order from the bridge to either stop or reverse the engines (accounts vary), in an attempt to slow the ship.
-Despite the crew's best efforts, the Titanic could not avoid the massive iceberg.
-After the collision, Ismay, proceeding from the bridge down towards his suite of rooms on B Deck and met Bell at the top of the staircase, and asked him if he believed that the ship was seriously damaged.
-Bell told him "he thought the damage was serious, but that he hoped the pumps would be able to control the water"; Ismay returned to his room briefly.
-Quartermaster Olliver entered the engine room to find Bell hard at work and gave him a message from Captain Smith.
+On the night of 14 April, shortly before Titanic hit the iceberg, the engine crew received an order from the bridge to stop the engines in an attempt to slow the ship.
+Despite the crew's best efforts, Titanic could not avoid the iceberg and just scrapped by it.
+After the collision, Ismay, while returning from the bridge met Bell near the "main companionway" and asked him if he believed that the ship was seriously damaged.
+Bell told him, "he thought the damage was serious, but that he hoped the pumps would be able to control the water."

+Quartermaster Alfred Olliver entered the engine room to find Bell at work and gave him a message from Captain Smith.
 Bell looked at the note and went back to work.
 When Bell asked what he wanted, Olliver stated that he was waiting for a response to the Captain's message.
 Bell told him to tell the Captain that "he would get it done as soon as possible."
+According to coal trimmer Thomas Dillion, Bell ordered the watertight doors forward of the engine room until Boiler Room no. 4 to be open to allow the engineers to do their duty with the valves and pumps.

-Titanic sank at 2:20 a.m, on 15 April.
-Bell was among the 1,500 perished; his body was never recovered, likely having been taken with the ship or sunk sometime after.
+Bell's last possible sighting was by Second Officer Charles Lightoller, who wrote in his autobiography that he saw all the engineers on deck before the ship went down.
+Titanic sank at 2:20 A.M. on 15 April.
+Bell and all the other engineers aboard the ship were among the approximately 1,500 people who perished.
+His body was likely never recovered.

 Death

 Bell and the engineers are believed to have remained in the engine room, urging the stokers and firemen to keep the boilers active, allowing the pumps to continue their work and ensuring the electricity remained on as long as possible.
-Popular belief persisted that Bell and his men stayed below decks, never abandoning their posts, working to keep the lights and the power on in order for distress signals to get out and they all died in the bowels of the Titanic.
-Bell was last seen by some crewmen at around 2:00 a.m. trying to telephone the ship's bridge for information, but never receiving a reply.
-However, there is evidence to suggest that at least some of the engineers were released to come on deck, when the flooding became severe by 1:20 a.m.; between approximately 1:50 and 1:55 a.m., Greaser Frederick Scott testified to seeing eight engineers standing up against the electric crane on the starboard Boat Deck; by then, all the lifeboats had gone.
+Popular belief persisted that Bell and his men stayed below decks, never abandoning their posts, working to keep the lights and the power on in order for distress signals to get out, and they all died inside of Titanic.
+However, there is evidence to suggest that at least some of the engineers were released to come on deck when the flooding by 1:20 A.M. became severe; between approximately 1:50 and 1:55 A.M., Greaser Frederick Scott testified to seeing eight engineers standing up against the electric crane on the starboard Boat Deck; by then, all the lifeboats had gone with the exception of two collapsible rafts which were subsequently washed off deck before they could be launched.